EB-2 National Interest Waiver (NIW): Everything You Should Know

 Learn all about how you can choose the best immigration lawyer for your needs.

-National Interest Waiver Process
+The EB-2 National Interest Waiver Process

 While the criteria might appear daunting, approaching the process from the right perspective will make a big difference in your application process and help avoid denial at the end.
 The following guidelines will help you in getting approval for your NIW petition:

-Consult an Experienced Immigration Attorney
+1. Consult an Experienced EB-2 NIW Immigration Attorney

-The NIW process contains several aspects that must be fulfilled and a single mistake could lead to months or years of delays, not to mention outright denial.
+The NIW process contains several aspects that must be fulfilled, and a single mistake could lead to months or years of delays, not to mention outright denial.
 To start with, an attorney will look at your qualifications, past achievements in your field, and the nature of your proposed endeavor and help you determine if getting an NIW is your best available option.
 Schedule a consultation with our senior immigration lawyer to discuss whether EB-2 NIW is right for you.

 It’s never been easier to hire international workers